devicehive/esp8266-firmware/DeviceHiveESP8266.md

 Illuminance unit in lux(lumens per square metre).

 ## devices/mpu6050/read
 Read accelerometer, gyroscope and temperature data from MPU6050 sensor.
+Accelerometer config gives -8g...+8g values, gyroscope -1000...+1000 dps.

 *Parameters*:
 "address" - I2C MPU6050 device address.
 Behavior is the same as i2c interface, except it can be ommitted.
 If not specified, previous pin will be used.
 Default is 0xD0.